 Everything is negotiable

 Add-on fees are often pre-printed on auto sales contracts, giving the message to buyers that it’s a fixed cost and non-negotiable.
 This isn’t the case, and smart buyers know it.
 With enough negotiating, pre-printed numbers can be crossed out, or an equal amount can be subtracted from another point on the same form.
-Just be smart and recognise where you can haggle the cost.
+Just be smart and recognize where you can haggle the cost.